jtayped/tiktok-manager/README.md

 python main.py -a
 ```

-NOTE: when using an account for the first time it will ask you for the password, which it will use to get the cookie.
+NOTE: When using an account for the first time it will ask you for the password, which it will use to get the cookie.
 This program does not save the password, but saves the cookies till they expire.
 After logging in there might be some sort of CAPTCHA, so the program will wait till you fully log in.

 ### Prerequisites